betterfly4202/SenseOfRhythm/READMME.md

-making *Sense Of Rhythm* with java
+making *Sense Of Rhythm* with Swing component

 since 2018.11.07